Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Retrieve Anchor Text

-The fourth and last API call is to retrieve all the anchor text for the URL’s backlinks.
-We’ll use this for finding the highest frequency anchor text and % of n-gram query in the anchor text profile.
+The fourth and final API call retrieves all anchor text for the URL’s backlinks.
+We’ll use this to identify the most frequent anchor text and to compute the percentage of query one-grams in the anchor profile.

 apilink = "https://apiv2.ahrefs.com/?token="+ahrefs_apikey+"&target="+x+"&limit=3000&output=json&from=anchors&mode=exact" get_anchor = requests.get(apilink) getanchor = json.loads(get_anchor.text)